DrRoad/R/README.md

 # R
-My Projects using R and Shiny
+The folder contains projects developed using R and Shiny